P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 So this is why regular replacement of lamps is critical to maintaining the optimal PAR light output of your HID luminaires.

-I’d be curious to know how many growers are using HID lighting and have a re-lamping strategy in place for your grow facility?
+I’d be curious to know how many growers are using HID lighting and have a re-lamping strategy in place for their grow facilities.
 What is it?
 Is it wait until they burn out?
 Or do you proactively plan, so that all houses/bays/zones/rooms are all changed out at the same time to ensure consistent light levels?

-Since the size and scope of grow facilities can be very large, group re-lamping can be a very expensive and labour intensive exercise if you don’t have a well thought out strategy in place.
+Since the size and scope of grow facilities can be very large, group re-lamping can be a very expensive and labor-intensive exercise if you don’t have a well-thought-out strategy in place.

 Example